learn-co-curriculum/dsc-type-1-and-2-error-lab/README.md

 If you decide to use a large value for alpha :

 * Increases the chance of rejecting the null hypothesis
-* The risk of a Type II error (false negative) is REDUCED
+* The risk of a type II error (false negative) is REDUCED
-* Risk of a Type I error (false positive) is INCREASED
+* Risk of a type I error (false positive) is INCREASED

 Similarly, if you decide to use a very small value of alpha, it'll change the outcome as:
 * Increases the chance of accepting the null hypothesis
 * The risk of a Type I error (false positive) is REDUCED
 * Risk of a Type II error (false negative) is INCREASED

-From above, you can see that in statistical hypothesis testing, the more you try and avoid a Type I error (false positive), the more likely a Type II error (false negative) will occur.
+From above, you can see that in statistical hypothesis testing, the more you try and avoid a type I error (false positive), the more likely a type II error (false negative) will occur.

 ## Summary

-The statistical key point here is that there is always a trade off between false positives and false negatives.
+The key statistical point here is that there is always a trade off between false positives and false negatives.
 By increasing alpha, the number of false positives increases, but the number of false negatives decreases as shown in the bar graphs.
 The value of $\alpha$ = 0.05 is considered a reasonable compromise between these two types of errors.
-Within the concept of "significance" there is embedded a trade-off between these two types of errors.
+Within the concept of "significance," there is embedded a trade-off between these two types of errors.

 Think of "significance" as a compromise between false positives and negatives, not as absolute determination.